ftzi/ai-tao/templates/main.md

 **No Manual Tests:** Never include manual verification tasks in Livespec plans or task lists.
 All validation must be automated (`bun ok`, automated tests, etc.).
 Manual browser testing, viewport testing, and similar human-required verification steps are forbidden.

 **NEVER commit or push:** Do NOT run `git add`, `git commit`, or `git push`.
 The user handles all git operations manually.

-**When starting work on a Next.js project, ALWAYS call the `init` tool from next-devtools-mcp FIRST to set up proper context and establish documentation requirements.
-Do this automatically without being asked.**

 ## Maintaining This File